 vegan fettuccine alfredo

-I love how this is such a quick and easy recipe that no one will even know is vegan.
+I love how this is such a quick and easy recipe that no one will even know is plant-based.
+There is no need to miss Olive Garden’s white cream sauce for us vegans any longer!

-With just a few simple ingredients needed, this is the perfect meal to throw together on busy weeknights and is very filling!
+With just a few easy-to-find ingredients, this is the perfect meal to throw together on busy days and is very filling!

 Reasons You’ll Love this Recipe